220.127.116.11 Medical & other evidence for DSP

 - are living in remote communities with little or no access to health services, and/or

-- have been identified by DHS staff based on the information (which may originate from within DHS or externally, for example from relevant state authorities or employment service providers) that is contained in the person's DHS records, as continually unable to comply with the relevant requirements, and demonstrating behaviours consistent with a chronic mental health condition.
+- have been identified by Services Australia staff based on the information (which may originate from within Services Australia or externally, for example from relevant state authorities or employment service providers) that is contained in the person's Services Australia records, as continually unable to comply with the relevant requirements, and demonstrating behaviours consistent with a chronic mental health condition.

 In these circumstances the provisional diagnosis of a mental health condition can be made by a Services Australia psychologist and this assessment may be considered sufficient medical evidence for DSP purposes.

 In all these cases the evidence/case history should be discussed with the HPAU so that consideration can be given to other medical factors which may be impacting on the person.

 In limited and specifically defined circumstances, a person's medical condition/s may be verified as fully diagnosed, treated and stabilised without written medical evidence.
 Diagnosis and other details relevant to assessment of DSP may be based solely on documented conversations with the person's treating doctor in the following limited circumstances: